I Legally Have Two Passports. Should You?

 I travel a lot, often at the last minute.
 I search out interesting places and if the timing is right and the airfares are reasonable, I could potentially be on an airplane to a new foreign land in a matter of a few days.
 I also travel to places that require me to send in, or drop off, my passport for a period of time to get a visa.
 So, what happens if I find a fantastic opportunity to travel to someplace fabulous and my passport is sitting in some bureaucrat’s file cabinet somewhere waiting for the right stamp?
 Now, I don’t have to concern myself.
-I just pull out my second passport and get going!
+I just pull out one of my two passports and get going!
 Having a duplicate passport has served me well.

 To me, it is perfectly reasonable to want to rush to a place because you can’t get a song out of your head: “London Calling,” “Kathmandu,” “Kashmir,” “New York, New York,” “Marrakesh Express?”
 I see nothing wrong with making a last-minute trip to Turkey just because there is a fantastic new seafood place on the Aegean Sea in Alacati.
 If the wildebeest migration is supposed to be especially photogenic in Tanzania next week, I want to be there.
 If you too think these things are reasonable, maybe you too should look into getting a second passport.